-WSL: Tottenham v Brighton & Hove Albion
+Tottenham put four past Brighton

 Post update

-Eveliina Summanen (Tottenham Hotspur Women) wins a free kick in the attacking half.
+Felicity Gibbons (Brighton and Hove Albion Women) wins a free kick in the defensive half.

 Post update